 - Dry heaving

-- Abnormal behavior or physical abnormalities associated with prolonged vomiting including lethargy (reluctance to move), abdominal pain, diarrhea, weight loss, blood in the vomit, or other unexpected physical changes.
+- Abnormal behavior or physical abnormalities associated with prolonged vomiting including lethargy (reluctance to move), weakness, abdominal pain, weight loss, blood in the vomit, or other unexpected physical changes.
 These signs can indicate your pet is having a potentially life-threatening emergency.
 These signs can be more serious as cats age.

-- A review of your cat’s complete medical history and a physical examination, including abdominal palpation.
-The medical history assessment will most likely include questions regarding vaccination history, diet, appetite, general health, presence and character of vomitus (frequency, progression, presence of blood, duration of vomiting), weight loss, past medical problems, medication history and presence of other gastrointestinal signs such as vomiting and/or diarrhea.
+- A review of your cat’s complete medical history and a physical examination.
+The medical history assessment will most likely include questions regarding vaccination history, diet, appetite, general health, presence and character of vomitus (frequency, progression, presence of blood, duration of vomiting), weight loss, past medical problems, medication history, and presence of other gastrointestinal signs, such as vomiting and/or diarrhea.

-- Ultrasonography is an imaging technique that allows visualization of abdominal structures by recording reflection (echoes) of inaudible sound waves to determine the size and shape of abdominal organs, it can also detect changes in the consistency or texture of organs.
+- Ultrasonography, which is an imaging technique that allows visualization of cat’s abdominal structures by recording reflections (echoes) of inaudible sound waves to determine the size and shape of abdominal organs, normal intestinal tract motility, and detect changes in the consistency, location, or texture of organs.
 Ultrasound can evaluate the stomach, intestines, liver, pancreas, kidneys, bladder, and lymph nodes.
 Not all veterinary clinics offer ultrasound, therefore you may be referred to a specialty vet hospital.

 - Endoscopy, which involves inserting a long flexible tube with a camera at the end into the mouth that passes into the stomach.
 General anesthesia is required to perform this procedure.
 Endoscopy can be used to remove foreign bodies in the stomach when surgery is not an option.
-It can also be used for diagnosis as it allows for examination of the stomach and a portion of the intestine and to potentially obtain biopsies of abnormal areas noted during the exam.
+It can also be used for diagnosis as it allows for examination of the stomach and a portion of the intestine and to potentially obtain gastric or intestinal biopsies of abnormal areas noted during the exam.
 Underlying problems such as inflammatory bowel disease (IBD) or cancer can be diagnosed by biopsy samples.

 Treatment of Nausea in Cats

-Common treatments for feline nausea may include one or more of the following:
+Common treatments for cat nausea may include one or more of the following:

-- A primary strategy is eliminating the predisposing cause (such as a change in diet), eating plants, overeating, eating too fast, ingesting chemicals including flea prevention medications, etc.).
-Patients who eat too quickly or overeat can be treated by feeding small portions at a time, sometimes with the use of feeders designed to slow eating.
+- Eliminating the predisposing cause,such as a change in diet, like eating plants, overeating, eating too fast, ingesting chemicals including flea prevention medications, etc. Patients who eat too quickly or overeat can be treated by feeding small portions at a time, sometimes with the use of feeders designed to slow eating.

-- An acute episode of nausea with or without vomiting in a playful cat, in the absence of other physical abnormalities, may be treated symptomatically without hospitalization (outpatient treatment).
-This treatment may consist of subcutaneous fluids, injectable drugs used to control nausea and vomiting (anti-emetics), and a follow-up appointment if the symptoms are not resolved immediately.
-A drug commonly used to treat nausea is Maropitant (commonly known by the brand name Cerenia).
+- Subcutaneous fluids, injectable drugs used to control nausea and vomiting (antiemetics), and a follow-up appointment are used to treat episodes of nausea without other physical abnormalities.
+A drug specific to treating nausea is Maropitant (commonly known by the brand name Cerenia).
 This drug comes in both injectable and oral forms.
-Many times a cat is given an injection and sent home with the oral pills.
+Often, a cat is given an injection and sent home with the oral pills.

-- Cats that have abdominal pain, vomiting, diarrhea, lethargy, or have any other unusual symptoms or behaviors may be treated with hospitalization.
-This therapy may include intravenous fluid administration, 24-hour monitoring, and drug therapy.
-It is often combined with diagnostic testing to determine the cause of the vomiting.
+- Severe symptoms, such as abdominal pain, vomiting, diarrhea, or lethargy may be treated with hospitalization.
+This therapy may include intravenous (IV) fluids with electrolytes for dehydration, 24-hour monitoring, and drug therapy.
+Treatment is often combined with diagnostic testing to determine the cause of the vomiting.

 Follow up with your veterinarian for re-examinations of your cat as recommended and administer any prescribed medications.
 If your cat experiences an inadequate response to prior measures, a further workup may be necessary to determine the underlying cause of the nausea.

-- Treatments for nausea are dependent on the cause.
-Symptomatic therapy of an episode of nausea includes withholding food and water for three to four hours.
-If your cat has not vomited by the end of this time, offer small amounts of water (a tablespoon at a time).
+- Symptomatic therapy of an episode of nausea includes withholding food and water for three to four hours.
+If your cat has not vomited by the end of this time, offer small amounts of water (a teaspoon at a time).
 Continue to offer small amounts of water every 20 minutes or so for as long as your vet recommends.

-- After the small increments of water are offered, gradually offer a bland diet.
-Small frequent feedings of a bland digestible diet such as Hill’s prescription diet I/D, Iams Recovery Diet, Purina EN, or Waltham Low Fat are usually recommended.
+- After the small increments of water are offered, gradually offer a bland diet food.
+Small frequent feedings of a bland digestible diet such as Hill’s prescription Diet I/D, Iams Recovery Diet, Purina EN, or Waltham Low Fat are usually recommended.

-- Homemade diets can be made of boiled rice or potatoes (as a carbohydrate source) and lean hamburger, skinless chicken, or low-fat cottage cheese (as a protein source).
-Some cats will not eat the carbohydrate portion of the home cooked diet, if this is the case you may offer just the protein portion of the diet.
+- Feed homemade meals of boiled rice or potatoes (as a carbohydrate source) and lean hamburger, skinless chicken, or low-fat cottage cheese (as a protein source).
+Some cats will not eat the carbohydrate portion of this home cooked diet.
+If this is the case, you can offer just the protein portion of the food.

 - The return to regular cat food should be a gradual process over one to two days.
-If vomiting continues at any time or the onset of other symptoms is noted, call your veterinarian promptly
+If vomiting continues at any time or the onset of other symptoms is noted, call your vet promptly.

 - Medications to reduce stomach acid may be recommended to help soothe the stomach.
 A common and safe medication frequently used at home is famotidine (Pepcid).
 For dosage and medication information, go to the Drug Library article on Pepcid.
 Other acid reducing medications include Ranitidine (Zantac) and Omeprazole (Prilosec).

 To prevent nausea in your cat, special care is required to minimize your cat’s exposure to foreign material (strings, ribbons, yarn, trash, chemicals, etc.), plants, and toxins.
 Prevent access to potpourri, which can be caustic when licked.
-You can also protect your cat by keeping them indoors to minimize her access to foreign material that may be located outside.
-If you cat is suffering from nausea as a result of overeating, you may wish to feed smaller meals more frequently.
+You can also protect your cat by keeping them indoors to minimize access to foreign material that may be located outside.
+If your cat or dog is suffering from nausea as a result of overeating, you should feed smaller meals more frequently.
 As always, monitor your cat’s appetite, urinations, bowel movements, and activity level for changes.
 Ensure that you properly apply topical flea medication as directed by the manufacturer.
 It should be high on the neck in an area that cannot be easily licked.